 When you trade on margin, your brokers require you to deposit a small amount of your position’s notional value, which is called the required margin.
 Your required margins (if you have more than one position) will be called used margin.

-Technically, used margin is the sum of all the required margins you locked into your account to open a trade.
+Technically, a used margin is the sum of all the required margins you locked into your account to open a trade.

 Now, what does that have to do with the margin call level?